Isaac Paredes Preview, Player Props: Rays vs. Rockies

 Isaac Paredes At The Plate

+- Paredes has 97 hits, which ranks first among Tampa Bay hitters this season, while batting .257 with 45 extra-base hits.

-- He ranks 75th in batting average, 24th in on base percentage, and 22nd in slugging among qualifying hitters in MLB play.
+- Among the qualified batters in MLB play, he ranks 76th in batting average, 23rd in on-base percentage, and 16th in slugging.

-- In 41.8% of his games this season, Paredes has driven in at least one run.
-In 14 of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in eight contests.
+- In 42.3% of his games this season, Paredes has driven in at least one run.
+In 14 of those games (12.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.